JuliaMersing/JuliaMersing/README.md

 ### Hi there 👋

-My name is Julia and I am a junior Full Stack developer.
+My name is Julia and I am a junior front-end developer.

 Curious and always willing to learn, I am starting this new professional chapter of my proffesional life and I am very keen to develop myself further.